rocketfuel/smartitioner/README.md

     - A three-way 25%-50%-25% test would have `ROT.weights = [1, 2, 1];`.
     - You can use any integer value as long as there are exactly as many values as there are pixels defined in `ROT.pixels = [ ]`
 6. Copy and paste the script into all pages except conversion pages.
+7. IMPORTANT: ensure that each of the competitors _only_ gets data via the Smartitioner script:
+    - Remove all pixels for each of the competitors from your Web site
+    - If you use a tag manager, ensure that each competitor is removed from that as well.

 QUESTIONS AND FEEDBACK